azim0ff/jsmnrpc/README.md

 # JSMN RPC #

-This repository contains a JSON RPC implementation that is built on top of the JSMN parser.
-The RPC uses printf and some related string functions.
+This repository contains a JSON RPC implementation that is built on top of the JSMN JSON parser.

 The API includes only 3 methods:
 `rpc_install_methods()` --- connects C methods to their RPC names.